-Containership Net Fleet Growth by Size Segment, 2016 through December 31, 2020
+Containership Net Fleet Growth by Size Segment, 2016 through February 28, 2021

 Variations in idle capacity provide an insight into the balance between supply and demand at any given time.
-As of December 31, 2020, containership idle capacity stood at 1.2%-down from close to 12% when the impact of COVID-19 was most significant, and down from 5.8% at the end of 2019 (a more "normal" year).
+As at December 31, 2020, containership idle capacity stood at 1.2%-down from close to 12% when the impact of COVID-19 was most significant, and down from 5.8% at the end of 2019 (a more representative, pre-COVID year).
+As at February 28, 2021, idle capacity stood at 1.3%.
 As there is always some latent capacity in the system, and adjusted for seasonality, for all practical purposes this is equivalent to full utilization.

-Evolution of the Idle Fleet, through December 31, 2020
+Evolution of the Idle Fleet, through February 28, 2021

 It is notable that, during the first 8 months of 2020, when idle capacity was spiking, on average 69% of idle capacity was owned by the liner operators themselves.
 This is in contrast to most historic market downturns and was a product of strong capacity management discipline by the lines, involving the "blanking" of weekly sailings (ie. temporary removal of capacity) in order to maintain supply / demand balance on individual trade lanes.
 Another notable phenomenon was the "reverse cascade", with lines down-sizing ships in order to maintain capacity-tension and support freight rates.
-The results were positive for liner company financial performance, as reflected by large global operators like Maersk and CMA CGM which generated increased EBITDA in 2Q20 v.
+The results were positive for liner company financial performance, as reflected by large global operators like Maersk Line and CMA CGM which generated increased EBITDA in 2Q20 v.
 2Q19 of 26.0% and 26.3% respectively, despite lower cargo volumes.
+For full year 2020 Maersk Line EBITDA was up by 47.5% on 2019, while CMA CGM (liner division) EBITDA was up by 71.1%.